Squamish Five: Arrest and trial

 The high-profile crimes attracted major police attention and the Royal Canadian Mounted Police (RCMP) was closing in.
 On the morning of January 20, 1983, an RCMP tactical unit disguised as a road crew captured all five on the road to their training area.

 Punk band D.O.A released a pair of benefit singles, Right to Be Wild and Burn It Down, for the arrested members.

 Legacy

 After prison, Juliet Belmas attended Emily Carr University of Art and Design, and completed a degree in film.
 She produced independent art films on the conditions of women in prison and was working on her memoirs as of 2012.

+In 1987, experimental filmmaker Oliver Hockenhull released Determinations, an avant-garde documentary which criticized the political undertones in media coverage of the Squamish Five.

 In 1988, CBC Television released an award winning docudrama entitled The Squamish Five.
 The film's cast included Nicky Guadagni as Ann Hansen, Michael McManus as Brent Taylor, Robyn Stevan as Juliet Belmas, Albert Schultz as Doug Stewart, and David McLeod as Gerry Hannah.